-Are your emotional needs not being met in marriage?
+Are your emotional needs not being met in marriage, friendships, etc.?
 Does your partner often trigger you to feel sadness, anger, and frustration?
 Consider, they may not be meeting your emotional needs.

 - To feel happy.

 - To have sexual desires met.